FreshlyCommerce/simple-bundles-hydrogen/README.md

 }
 ```

-6. Reference and parse the JSON of the metafield string in your main Product component
+6. Reference and parse the JSON of the metafield string in your main Product component.
+Also add in conditions for if bundle has Infinite Options or if its a non-bundled product.

 ```javascript
 function ProductMain({selectedVariant, product, variants}) {